wizelineacademy/github-actions-tutorial/tutorials/03-reusing-actions/reuse-actions.md

 1. Review our current Open PR for failed CI

-1. Lets fix our fix `static_hugo_site/content/elements/text.md` line 36 and 48 by adding one extra dash
+1. Lets fix our fix `static_hugo_site/content/elements/text.md` line 36 and 48 by adding one extra dash character

 1. Commit file